Skip to Main Content

 Fundible offers equipment loans with up to 100% financing available, which means no down payment.
 It offers repayment terms up to 10 years, which is long for equipment loans that usually go to five years.

 The website does state some conflicting information about equipment loans.
 For example, it states that repayment terms can go up to eight years with monthly rates starting from 4.00 percent on the equipment financing webpage.
-We opted to give the broadest range and lowest starting rate given on its website.
+We opted to give the broadest range and lowest starting rate given by representatives of the lender.

 You can also choose lease-to-own options if you don’t qualify for the loan or would rather go the leasing route.
 Fundible also charges a monthly percentage that gets calculated on the outstanding principal each month.